jvoisin/mat2/README.md

 This is precisely the job of MAT2: getting rid, as much as possible, of metadata.

+MAT2 provides both a command line tool, and a graphical user interface via an extension for Nautilus, the default file manager of GNOME.

 # Requirements

 - `python3-mutagen` for audio support